nwtime/ntpwww/content/en/archives/4.2.6-series/ntptrace.md

 <dt><tt>-n</tt></dt>

-<dd>Turns off the printing of host names; instead, host IP addresses are given.
-This may be useful if a nameserver is down.</dd>
+Turns off the printing of host names; instead, host IP addresses are given.
+This may be useful if a nameserver is down.

 * * *